 The Board consisting of 13 members is the directing body of the AECM.

-Vice-chairmen of the Board are
+Vice-presidents of the board are

 - Mr. Priit Lomp (Mayor of Kastre Rural Municipality)